syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeMap/Customization.md

 {% endtabs %}

-Set the custom view to the tree map item as per the below code snippet.
+Set the custom view to the TreeMap item as in the following code snippet.

 {% tabs %}